 Hi there, I’m Liz – a self-taught artist.

-Though I have spent years practicing my fine art skills, I have more recently dedicated myself to being an artist.
+Though I have spent years practicing my technical fine art skills, I have more recently dedicated myself to being an artist.
 Pushing myself out of my comfort zone.

 You will either find me exploring outdoors, with a loved one or at home painting.
-There isn’t really an inbetween.
+There isn’t really an in-between.

 Why I create